 - Each parent is equally responsible for the financial needs of the child.

-- The share of child support that each parent must pay is dependent on their
+- The child support that each parent pays is dependent on their respective incomes.

-- Modifications may be made when the income of either parent changes or when
+- Modifications may be made when the income of either parent changes.

 - Modifications can also be made when state guidelines are adjusted.